fnando/i18n-js/README.md

 ```

 This command will list all locales and their missing translations.
 To avoid
-listing a particular translation, you can set `lint_scripts.ignore` on your
+listing a particular translation, you can set `lint_scripts.ignore` or
-config file.
+`lint_translations.ignore` in your config file.

 ```yaml
 ---